mq-cah/ANZPHN/_posts/2022-10-01-citizenship_matters.md

       url: "public_history/#call-for-contributions"
   teaser: {{ site.baseurl }}/assets/images/old_photos_1_banner_small.jpg
 excerpt: >
-    The _AAPHN_ would like to gather data on memberswork with diverse external partners to reveal the benefits and positive impact of that work.
+  The _AAPHN_ would like to gather data on members' work with diverse external partners to reveal the benefits and positive impact of that work.
 categories:
   - Public_History
 tags: